DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/system-overview/3d-transformation/3d-transformation.rst

     .. image:: Images/3d-transformation-tree-example3.png
         :scale: 50 %

-To aquire [B in E], first aquire any transformation that will make B and E be in the same transformation chain.
+To acquire [B in E], first acquire any transformation that will make B and E be in the same transformation chain.

 For an example, [C in A].
     .. image:: Images/3d-transformation-tree-example4.png